integratedintegral21/quant_yolov5/README.md

 </div>
 <br>

+## <div align="center">Qunatized YOLO</div>
+This fork adds tools for training and evaluating quantized YOLO models.
+The [Brevitas](https://github.com/Xilinx/brevitas) framework was used to implement quantized versions of YOLO models.

 ## <div align="center">YOLOv8 🚀 NEW</div>

 We are thrilled to announce the launch of Ultralytics YOLOv8 🚀, our NEW cutting-edge, state-of-the-art (SOTA) model released at **[https://github.com/ultralytics/ultralytics](https://github.com/ultralytics/ultralytics)**.
 YOLOv8 is designed to be fast, accurate, and easy to use, making it an excellent choice for a wide range of object detection, image segmentation and image classification tasks.